Jahmarie Nolan: Club career

 Nolan made his professional debut for Mount Pleasant FA in the Jamaica Premier League, at age 14, against Racing United FC on October 7, 2024.
-He scored his first goal for the club on 30 January 2025 against Vere United.
+He scored his first goal for the club on 30 January, 2025 against Vere United.
 In his sole season with the team, he scored one goal and added four assists.

 In March 2025, he signed with Toronto FC II in MLS Next Pro.
 He became the youngest player in team history to sign a professional contract with Toronto FC II.
 He made his debut on April 25 against Chicago Fire FC II.
 He scored his first goal on 9 May 2025, in a 2-1 loss to Chattanooga FC.
+In April 2026, he signed a short-term loan with the Toronto FC first team.
+After signing another short-term loan, he made his first team debut on May 5, 2026 in a 2026 Canadian Championship match against Atlético Ottawa.
+He led Toronto FC II in scoring in 2026, with ten goals and three assists.

 International career

 In early 2025, Nolan played with the Jamaica U17 at the Torneo del Sol tournament in Mexico.
 Afterwards, he played at the 2025 CONCACAF U-17 World Cup qualification tournament, scoring his first goal in a 3–1 win over St. Lucia U17 on 10 February 2025, before scoring a brace and adding an assist in a 10–1 victory against the Cayman Islands U17 on February 12, 2025.

+In February 2026, he won the Best Player Award at the 2026 CONCACAF U-17 World Cup qualification tournament, scoring four goals and adding two assist in three matches, helping them qualify for the 2026 FIFA U-17 World Cup.
+He then joined up with the Jamaica U20 for the 2026 CONCACAF U-20 Championship qualifying tournament, which occurred immediately afterwards.

+In September 2026, he was called up to the Jamaica senior team for the first time, ahead of the 2026–27 CONCACAF Nations League A matches.